-To be lettered in ink, freehand vertical style of letter.
+To be lettered in ink. freehand vertical style of letter.

-All plates to be handed in, finished or unfinished, at Al-Wells, T-4 the end of the period.
+in, finished or unfinished, at Al-Wells, T-4 the end of the period.

 The left border line and the ground line are reference lines for the system of coordinates by which the location of points on the sheet is determined.